Thyroid cancer is an unusual form of cancer or growth of abnormal cells in the thyroid gland.

 - Blood tests to determine the functioning of a thyroid gland.

 - A biopsy is conducted into a thyroid nodule to check for the presence of cancer cells.

 - Genetic testing is mainly performed for finding the family history of thyroid cancer.

 The thyroid cancer could be treated both with surgery and by radioactive iodine.
 In certain cases, radiation therapy is also used as a mode of treatment.
 Before treating a patient with this cancer, it is more important to check the age of a patient, type, and stage of thyroid cancer.
 Other treatments include:

 - Thyroid hormone therapy.

-- Removal of a thyroid and the infected gland through surgery.
+- Removal of the thyroid and the infected gland through surgery.

-To know more about thyroid gland, thyroid hormone, and thyroid diet, visit us at Byju’s.
+To know more about the thyroid gland, thyroid hormone, and thyroid diet, visit us at BYJU’S.